 The goal of this study is to record the frequency and duration of refrigerator door opening at a sampling of pharmacies and provider office locations.
 This will provide concrete data on real-world usage of vaccine storage units.
 The study does not involve temperature monitoring of vaccine refrigerators.
 The results of the study will be used to draft an equipment testing protocol for the new NSF vaccine storage equipment standard.
 The outcome will not impact routine policies or requirements for providers.
 Ultimately, this standard will drive future market developments and emerging technologies in the field of provider-level vaccine cold chain maintenance.

 The efficacy of stored vaccine is critically dependent on storage and handling practices, including the use of reliable temperature monitoring methods and properly controlled storage systems.
-The absense of those protections can result in substantial waste, diminished vaccine potency, and the need for revaccination.
+The absence of those protections can result in substantial waste, diminished vaccine potency, and the need for revaccination.

 NIST's Thermodynamic Metrology Group evaluated the Centers for Disease Control and Prevention (CDC) cold-chain management systems and methods for the Vaccines for Children Program (VFC) under conditions that replicate typical practices of vaccine providers.